RonLinu/ydownloader/README.md

 This is a single executable.

 Download 'ffmpeg' latest version at: https://github.com/BtbN/FFmpeg-Builds/releases
-This is an archive file (zip or tar-xz)
+This is an archive file (zip or tar-xz).
 Just extract the files contained in the 'bin' directory of the zip file.

 Copy all these files into your 'websocket' directory.